kivy-school/kivy-reloader/README.md

 5. `python compile.py` and press enter.
 6. Wait the compilation to finish on your phone.
 7. Enjoy the Kivy Reloader!

----

-### I am too impatient, I want to see it working RIGHT NOW!

-Clone this project, open the folder on terminal and type:

-1. `poetry shell`
-2. `poetry install`
-3. Update the `kivy-reloader.toml` file with your phone IP.
-4. `adb install bin/kivy_super_reloader-0.1-armeabi-v7a_arm64-v8a-debug.apk`
-5. `python main.py`
-6. Keep calm and enjoy the Kivy Reloader! 😄